apache/fluo-recipes/docs/export-queue.md

 ## Background

 Fluo is not suited for servicing low latency queries for two reasons.
-The first reason is that the implementation of transactions are designed for throughput.
-To get throughput, transactions recover lazily from failures and may wait on another transaction that is writing.
-Both of these design decisions can lead to delays for an individual transaction, but do not negatively impact throughput.
+First, the implementation of transactions are designed for throughput.
+To get throughput, transactions recover lazily from failures and may wait on other transactions.
+Both of these design decisions can lead to delays of individual transactions, but do not negatively impact throughput.
 The second reason is that Fluo observers executing transactions will likely cause a large number of random accesses.
 This could lead to high response time variability for an individual random access.
-This variability would not impede throughput but would impede the goal of latency.
+This variability would not impede throughput but would impede the goal of low latency.

 One way to make data transformed by Fluo available for low latency queries is to export that data to another system.
-For example Fluo could be running cluster A, continually transforming a large data set, and exporting data to Accumulo tables on cluster B.  The tables on cluster B would service user queries.
-Fluo Recipes has built in support for [exporting to Accumulo][3], however recipe could be used to export to systems other than Accumulo, like Redis, Elasticsearch, MySQL, etc.
+For example Fluo could run on cluster A, continually transforming a large data set, and exporting data to Accumulo tables on cluster B.  The tables on cluster B would service user queries.
+Fluo Recipes has built in support for [exporting to Accumulo][3], however this recipe can be used to export to systems other than Accumulo, like Redis, Elasticsearch, MySQL, etc.

 Exporting data from Fluo is easy to get wrong which is why this recipe exists.